henriquecastror/open-code-community/content/post/2021-05-25 Applying the Bry-Boschan algorithm to identify turning points in macroeconomic data/index.md

   Identifying turning points in aggregate economic series represents a topic of great practical and academic interest, at least since the seminal work of Burns and Mitchell (1946).
 How do we know if the economy is in a recession?
 How do we know when it has ended?
 Can we establish a chronology of recessions and expansions for a given economy?
   To answer questions like these, one must rely on either a purely qualitative analysis (judgment of individuals) or a statistical method to identify turning points in a given time series.
 Of course, the latter may be (and probably should be) combined with qualitative assessments.
 Worldwide, one can observe formal organizations that date the business cycles in countries such as the U.S. (National Bureau of Economic Analysis - NBER), Euro Area (Centre for Economic Policy Research - CEPR), and Brazil (Brazilian Business Cycle Dating Committee - CODACE).
 In this short note, we apply Harding and Pagan's (2002) quarterly approximation to the Bry-Boschan (B.B.) algorithm (Bry and Boschan, 1971) to identify turning points at the Brazilian quarterly GDP seasonally adjusted series.
 As Colombo and Lazzari (2020) describe, the B.B. algorithm is a way of automatizing the cycle dating procedure according to the tradition of the NBER.
 In a nutshell, the method considers some rules imposed on the behavior of the series to classify peaks and troughs.
 A recession occurs from peak to trough, and an expansion occurs from trough to peak.
-First, a window is chosen to identify local maxima (y_(t-k),.,y_(t-1)<y_t>y_(t+1),.,y_(t+k)) and minima (y_(t-k),.,y_(t-1)> y_t<y_(t+1),.,y_(t+k) ) in the reference series (parameter k).
+First, a window is chosen to identify local maxima ($y_{t-k},.,y_{t-1}<y_{t}>y_{t+1},.,y_{t+k}$)) and minima ($y_{t-k},.,y_ t-1}> y_{t}<y_{t+1},.,y_{t+k}$) in the reference series (parameter k).
 Second, a minimum period is required for the duration of a phase of the cycle (peak to trough or trough to peak - parameter p).
 Third, the algorithm also requires a parameter for the minimum duration of the complete cycle (peak to peak or trough to trough - parameter c).
 In our exercise, we follow Harding and Pagan (2002) and use k = 2, p = 2, and c = 5 quarters.
 Furthermore, following Harding and Pagan (2002), we rely on the classical definition of cycle - the one that refers to the behavior of the level of a variable (as opposed to the growth or the growth rate of business cycles).
 Definitions of the business cycles can be found at OECD (2001).
 Besides being simple and straightforward, the B.B. algorithm almost replicates the chronology of recession and expansions compared with the NBER dating (Marcellino, 2006).
 Now, we apply the referred methodology using Stata 15.
 One can apply the same procedure using other statistical software (e.g., package "BCDating" in R).
 -	We start our exercise by downloading the quarterly Brazilian GDP at constant prices and seasonally adjusted from FRED (series I.D. = NAEXKP01BRQ652S) at Stata 15: